-I steal a glance behind me to see what the turnout’s like.
-Everyone’s here.
+I steal a glance behind me to see what the turnout’s like… everyone’s here.

 The older men sit off to the east, older women to the west, young guys/girls in the middle, half the children have their jaws agape, the other half kicking up a sand/dust cloud by dancing furiously in the light of our makeshift movie screen.
-All are wondering the same thing—“What’s this?”
+All are wondering the same thing – “What’s this?”

 I kill the music, and the children plop down in the cool sand.
-Complete, expectant silence.

-All eyes are on Thomas, former shark fishermen turned conservationist and PADI Divemaster, microphone in hand, standing in the glare of the projector which now constitutes the only man-made source of light in a 20 km radius.
+All eyes are on Thomas, former shark fishermen turned conservationist and PADI divemaster, microphone in hand, standing in the glare of the projector which now constitutes the only man-made source of light in a 20 km radius.

-Forget about researching daily routines to find the appropriate “aperture” for our messages of community-based resource management: We’ve just created our own.
+Forget about researching daily routines to find the appropriate “aperture” for our messages of community-based resource management: we’ve just created our own!

 A natural performer, Thomas is in his element, not missing a beat.
-He dives into an explanation of the fishery monitoring we’ve been conducting in this village;why do we do it?
+He dives into an explanation of the fishery monitoring we’ve been conducting in this village; Why do we do it?
 What do we hope to learn?
 How can it help us manage our resources?
 All in the rapid-fire guttural hiccup of the Vezo dialect, which, to the untrained ear, can be mistaken for a heated verbal confrontation.

 Rewind a couple of months to a picture of a dejected me, half-heartedly poking at a plate of rice and boiled fish in this same village.
 We had just held a meeting in the village’s primary school.
 Twenty sets of glazed over eyes, slightly annoyed as our meeting had roused them from their afternoon naps.
 We fruitlessly tried to explain our work with scribbles on a chalkboard and pictures in the sand.
-Nothing’s sinking in, nothing will be taken home.
+Nothing is sinking in, nothing will be taken home.
 A mere 150 km south of here, in the villages of Velondriake, we are spearheading internationally acclaimed work in community-based natural resource management, and now we’ve come here to replicate it, but the message is not getting across.

 There has to be a better way.

 Our presentation of fisheries monitoring is over, and Thomas has settled down into his chair.
-The voice of independent film-maker Jon Slayer drifts over the still captive audience, peppered with Thomas’ Vezo interpretation, as this tiny village in Western Madagascar stares at larger than life images of massive shoals of sweetlips, a two meter long guitarfish, and various other scenes of aquatic life, all shot on location in and around Andavadoaka in the Western Indian Ocean’s largest locally managed marine area.
+The voice of independent filmmaker Jon Slayer drifts over the still captive audience, peppered with Thomas’ Vezo interpretation, as this tiny village in western Madagascar stares at larger than life images of massive shoals of sweetlips, a two-meter long guitarfish, and various other scenes of aquatic life, all shot on location in and around Andavadoaka in the Western Indian Ocean’s largest locally managed marine area.
 The audience’s silence is broken occasionally with gasps of excitement, the screaming out of names of familiar fish, and the “ah-ha’s!” of gaps in traditional ecological knowledge being filled in by the wonders of western videography.